DACF Home → Bureaus & Programs → Maine Natural Areas Program → Communities, Plants, and Animals → Rare Plants → Hackelia deflexa

 Conservation considerations: Known populations are small, and subject to the vagaries of small populations like random fluctuations or localized disturbance events.

-For more information, see the New England Wild Flower Society's Conservation Plan for Hackelia deflexa-pdf link-137 KB.
+For more information, see the Native Plant Trust's Conservation Plan for Hackelia deflexa.